skylight-hq/skylight.digital/_blog_posts/tech_challenge_thoughts.md

 image_display: true
 order: 2100
 tags: [digital procurement, chris cairns]
 excerpt: The use of technical challenges in government procurements is on the rise.
-Here are some thoughts on what the government can do to make even better use of them.
+Here are some thoughts on what acquisition professionals can do to make even better use of them.
 authors:
   - Chris Cairns
 date_published: 2018-05-22